-When you have been charged with drunk driving or driving while your abilities are impaired (DWAI), your ability to get to and from work may be severely limited because your license may be suspended or revoked for a significant period of time.
-The best results are achieved by working with an attorney who understands the law, who knows how DUI/DWAI cases are prosecuted and who will ensure that your rights are protected.
+When you have been charged with drunk driving or driving while your abilities are impaired (DWAI), your ability to get to and from work may be severely limited because your license may be suspended or revoked for a significant period.
+The best results are achieved with a Greeley DMV hearings lawyer who understands the law, knows how DUI/DWAI cases are prosecuted and will ensure your rights are protected.

 If you have been charged with DUIs or DUAIs in Colorado, you have only seven days from the date of arrest to request a hearing with the DMV.
 If you fail to do so, your license suspension happens automatically.
-If you do request a hearing, however, the Colorado Department of Revenue (which includes the Colorado DMV) requires a hearing within 60 days and that your driver’s license must remain in good standing until the outcome of your criminal matter is determined by Colorado state courts.
+If you request a hearing, however, the Colorado Department of Revenue and Department of Motor Vehicles requires a hearing within 60 days and that your driver’s license must remain in good standing until the outcome of your criminal matter is determined by the Colorado state courts.

 One of the most effective ways to save your driver’s license is to speak with an experienced lawyer regarding driver’s license suspension.
-Contact the McAdams Law Office, LLC, by calling 970-573-7765 or by completing our online contact form.
+Contact the McAdams Law Office for a Free Consultation by calling (970) 353-0000 or completing our online contact form.